 Overview of trading and tips on EUR/USD

 Scenario 2.
-Another option is to buy the euro today in case the price reached 1.0469, but MACD should have already entered the oversold zone by that moment.
-This will cap the downside potential of EUR/USD and will enable the upside reversal of the market.
-We could expect the price growth to the opposite levels of 1.0504 and 1.0565.
+Another option today is to buy EUR/USD after the price reaches 1.0424.
+However, MACD should stay in the oversold zone which limits the downward potential of the pair and entails the reversal of the trajectory.
+We could expect a climb to 1.0449 and 1.0495.

 Scenario 1.
-We could sell the euro today after the price reaches 1.0469 plotted by the red line on the chart.
-The downward target is seen at 1.0423, where I recommend exiting the market and then, open long positions in the opposite direction, bearing in mind a 20-25-pips upward move from the market entry.
-The currency pair will come under selling pressure in case of weak statistics from the Eurozone.
-This might lead to a protracted downward correction.
-Importantly, before selling the instrument, make sure that MACD is below the zero mark and is just beginning its slide from it.
+We could sell the currency pair after the price reaches 1.0424 plotted by the red line on the chart.
+The target level is seen at 1.0390 where I recommend profit-taking.
+Then, we could go long on EUR/USD in the opposite direction, bearing in mind a 20-25-pips upward move.
+The currency pair might come under selling pressure in case of a failed breakout of a one-month high and weak statistics from Germany.
+Importantly, before selling the pair, make sure that MACD is below the zero mark and is going to start its decline from it.

 Scenario 2.
-Besides, we could sell EUR/USD also in case the price reached 1.0504, but at that moment MACD should be in the overbought zone which will limit the upside potential of the pair and enable the opposite reversal of the price downward.
-The pair is expected to decline to the opposite levels of 1.0469 and 1.0423.
+Alternatively, go short on EUR/USD today in case the price reaches 1.0449.
+At that moment, MACD should be in the oversold zone which will limit the upward potential of the pair and cause the upward market reversal.
+We could expect the price to decline to 1.0424 and 1.0389.

 What's on the chart

-The thin green line is the key level at which you can open long positions on the instrument.
+The thin green line is the key level at which you can place long positions in the GBP/USD pair.

-The thick green line is the target level, since the price is unlikely to move above this level.
+The thick green line is the target price, since the price is unlikely to move above this level.

-The thin red line is the level at which you can open short positions on the instrument.
+The thin red line is the level at which you can place short positions in the GBP/USD pair.

-The thick red line is the target level, since the price is unlikely to move below this level.
+The thick red line is the target price, since the price is unlikely to move below this level.